tushar2704/SQL-Query/README.md

 # SQL-Query

 Welcome to the SQL Query Practice Repository!
-This repository is designed to help you strengthen your SQL query skills by providing a collection of common and interview-based SQL queries for practice.
+In this repository, I [Tushar Agggrwal](https://www.linkedin.com/in/tusharaggarwalinseec/) designed it to help anyone strengthen SQL query skills by providing a collection of common and interview-based SQL queries for practice.

 ## Introduction